Rocket fired from Gaza destroys house in southern Israel

 One person was killed and three injured, according to the Ministry of Health in Gaza.

-“The resistance wings in the joint operations room salute the Egyptian effort to achieve the demands of our people, and reject all the irresponsible attempts that try to deviate the compass and sabotage the Egyptian effort, including the rocket fire last night,” said the statement by the Joint Joint Chamber of Palestinian Resistance.
+“The resistance wings in the joint operations room salute the Egyptian effort to achieve the demands of our people, and reject all the irresponsible attempts that try to deviate the compass and sabotage the Egyptian effort, including the rocket fire last night,” said the Joint Chamber of Palestinian Resistance.

 Israel holds Hamas responsible for the attack, military spokesman Jonathan Conricus said.